rovelstars/rovel.js/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/sayantan300/rovel.js/Node.js%20CI?label=nodejs%20build&logo=github&style=for-the-badge)](https://github.com/rovelstars/rovel.js)

 The NPM package all wanted.
-Docs are currently in progress, please join our discord server if you want to help us with creatung docs and helping with more stuff!
+Docs are currently in progress, please join our discord server if you want to help us with creating docs and helping with more stuff!
- If you are eager to know what does rovel.js does, kindly join the discord server and ask us.
+ If you are eager to know what rovel.js does, kindly join the discord server and ask us.

 # Rovel OS
 Yes!
-You read it correct! rovel.js will now include Rovel OS!
+You read it correctly! rovel.js will now include Rovel OS!
 But first things first!
-Install rovel.js globally in order to use our OS!
+Install rovel.js globally to use our OS!
-`npm i rovel.js -g`
+`npm install rovel.js -g`

 Now type `rovelos-install` and our installer will start installing our OS on your device!
-More good news, like text editor, and music player will come out soon!
+More good news, like a text editor, and music player will come out soon!
 So be ready to get awesome stuff on your device!
-(Note: Rovel OS is based on terminal, and therefore you need **TTY** terminal so our OS runs perfectly.
-For more information, Please join our Discord server.
+(Note: Rovel OS is based on the terminal, and therefore you need **TTY** terminal so our OS runs perfectly.
+For more information, please join our Discord server.

  Updates in **1.1.2**